wp-plugins/fancy-admin-ui/readme.txt

 1. Screenshot of the basic admin panel

 == Changelog ==

+= 1.1 =
+Fixed styling issue that appeared with WordPress v.
+4.2.2, fixed incorrect file reference for colorpicker, and cleaned up metabox styling

 = 1.0 =
 Added ability to change the primary and secondary color via the WP Admin Settings page